Minimal Time Robust Control for Two Superconducting Qubits: Introduction

-The rest of the paper is as follows: In Sec. \ref{sec:CR} we define the theoretical model for the cross-resonance gate used in this paper; in Sec. \ref{sec:OCT} we describe the robust optimal control methods and the algorithm which is used to achieve the reported results; in Sec. \ref{sec:NoRob} we find the speed limit for the cross-resonance gate using experimentally feasible parameterization without robustness; in Sec. \ref{sec:Rob} we present the results of the robust search for a time optimal cross-resonance gate with high-fidelity; and in Sec. \ref{sec:Conclusion} we present the conclusions.
+The remainder of this paper is organized as follows: In Sec.~\ref{Minimal_CR}, we define the theoretical model for the cross-resonance gate used in this study.
+Sec.~\ref{Minimal_ROC} then describes the robust optimal control methods and the algorithm employed to achieve the reported results.
+Next, in Sec.~\ref{Minimal_NonRobust}, we determine the minimal time for the cross-resonance gate using experimentally feasible parameterizations without considering robustness.
+Following this, Sec.~\ref{Minimal_Robust} presents the results of the search for a time-optimal cross-resonance gate robust to static parameter uncertainty.
+In Sec.~\ref{Minimal_Noise}, we demonstrate that the robust cross-resonance gate operation remains effective under extreme conditions by establishing simultaneous robustness against static and time-dependent errors.
+Finally, Sec.~\ref{Minimal_Conclusion} presents our conclusions.